jordanfox1/lift-monitor/README.md

 * fix up schema, make a decission about sets. simplify things

 ### frontend
-* create all html forms
+* create timer
-* create wireframes again
+* create for for date and switching between days
-* decide component lib